-Dine and be dazzled at these eight Phoenix fine dining restaurants.
+Dine and be dazzled at these seven Phoenix fine-dining restaurants.

-Who doesn't dream of eating at a fancy restaurant with impeccable food and flawless service?
-The kind of top-shelf experience in which the waiter anticipates filling your water glass before you think to ask, and who deftly whisks the trail of fresh bread crumbs from the white tablecloth without notice.
+Who doesn't dream of experiencing a chic restaurant with impeccable culinary creations and flawless service?
+The kind of top-shelf affairs in which the waiter anticipates your requests before you think to ask, and who deftly whisks the trail of fresh bread crumbs from the white tablecloth without notice.
 While such meticulous dining focus is a case of food fiction in many restaurants, the one-of-a-kind treatment and penchant for detail is a reality in these high-end Phoenix restaurants, which cater to customer's dining expectations from the first plating to final course in gracious style.

 It’s not easy to command the wait staff’s attention at some restaurants, but that isn’t the case at Kai, the upscale dining establishment located at the Sheraton Grand Wild Horse Pass Resort.
 As the only AAA Five Diamond and Forbes Five-Star restaurant in Arizona, Kai takes service—and a carefully crafted menu—seriously.
 Course by course, guests are treated to a creative and culturally significant food presentation representing elegant Native American fare, which unfolds in a dynamic storytelling journey guided by the wait staff who masterfully deliver the dining narrative without being intrusive.